5 Tactics You Need To Know To Catch Bass

-The sandy areas hold other types of food such as worms, shellfish and other small types of fish that love to search for their food source when the tides come roaring in.
+The sandy areas hold other types of food such as worms, shellfish and other small fish that love to search for their food source when the tides come roaring in.

-As for depths of water, bass can love really shallow water which is great for lure fishing because you really do not have to cast very far.
+As for water depths, bass can love really shallow water, which is great for lure fishing because you really do not have to cast very far.

 2.How To Fish The Area You Are Fishing